grant-king/ML_progress/log.md

 **Today's Progress:** TPTM logging day 1.

 **Thoughts:** Learning how to log with logbook.
-I've tried the builtin way in the past but this will let me keep logs organized when making more complicated apps.
+I've tried the built in way in the past but this will let me keep logs organized when making more complicated apps.

+Day 32: February 13, 2019

+**Today's Progress:** TPTM logging with logbook day 2.
+Continued planning MassCalculator.py refactor.
+Exercism kindergarten garden exercise with OOP.

+**Thoughts:** Adding logging to chem-cli to help plan refactor.

 # **Links to work:**
 ## Exercism exercises